exhsie/Personal-Expenses/README.md

 Combines Monefy data to track expenses, sending reminders and graphs to your mobile.

 # About
 I've been using the Monefy App to keep track of my daily expenses since it's easy to immediately add expenses and decided to write an R script to automatically send messages and graphs to my mobile at the end of every week and month.
-These remind me to keep within my budget by showing how much I've spent and utilise the behaviour modification techniques of positive reinforcement and negative punishment to encourage behaviour maintenance/change.
+These remind me to keep within my budget by showing how much I've spent and utilise the behaviour modification technique of intermittent reinforcement through a fixed interval schedule (i.e. weekly & monthly) to encourage behaviour maintenance/change.

 # What it does
 1. Gets the Monefy .csv and Cashback .xlsx files from a folder in your computer